 (Age-related wear and tear of the spine)

 Cervical spondylosis is a type of degenerative disease that affects your neck.
-Normally, soft disks between your vertebrae, the bones in your spine, provide cushioning.
-With cervical spondylosis, these disks become compressed.
+Normally, soft disks between the bones in your spine (called vertebrae) provide cushioning.
+With cervical spondylosis, these disks become squeezed (compressed).
+Also the facet joints and ligaments of your spine become larger and thicker.
+As a result, your neck becomes more rigid over time.

-When this happens, the cartilage that lines the vertebrae on each side of the disc, where they touch, can wear away.
-Once this protective cartilage is gone, spurs may develop on your vertebrae where they rub together.
+When this happens, the connective tissue (cartilage) that lines the vertebrae on each side of the disc, where they touch, can wear away.
+Once this protective cartilage is gone, bone spurs may develop on your vertebrae where they rub together.
 Nerves attached to your spinal cord may have less room to pass between the vertebrae on their way out of the spine.

 This condition becomes more common with age.
-Many, however, don't have symptoms—you may not even be aware that these changes are going on in your neck.
+But many people don't have symptoms.
+You may not even be aware that these changes are going on in your neck.

 Cervical spondylosis usually doesn't lead to disability.
 But sometimes these changes in the spine can cause the spinal cord or nerve roots attached to it to become compressed.
 This can cause your legs or hands to feel weak or clumsy.